55Almaz55/todo-backend-practice/readme.md

 ## 📌 About the project

+This project is a backend API for a "Todo" task management application.

-This project was built as a personal learning exercise to practice backend development using Java and Spring Boot.
+It was created as a learning project to practice backend development with Java and Spring Boot.

-The goal was to gain hands-on experience with:

-* building REST APIs
-* working with databases (PostgreSQL)
-* implementing authentication and authorization (JWT, Spring Security)
-* structuring a backend application
+## ✨ Functionality

+The application allows users to:

+- register and login
+- create tasks
+- view tasks
+- update tasks
+- delete tasks

+## 🛠️ Tech stack

+Java, Spring Boot, Spring Security, PostgreSQL, Maven

 ## 🚧 Project status

-The project is currently not finished and is still a work in progress.
-Some features may be incomplete or subject to change.
+The project is still in progress and some features may be incomplete.

-## 🎯 Purpose

-This repository reflects my learning process and practical exploration of backend development concepts.

-## 🛠️ Tech stack

-* Java
-* Spring Boot
-* Spring Security
-* PostgreSQL
-* Maven

 ## 📈 What I learned

-* how to design REST endpoints
+- designing REST APIs
-* basics of authentication using JWT
+- implementing authentication using JWT
-* working with database entities and repositories
+- working with database entities and repositories
-* structuring a backend project
+- structuring a backend project